 Release Date November 16, 2020

 75th Anniversary of the End of World War II United States Mint Commemoratives

-U.S. Mint acting director for corporate communications Todd Martin explained that these quarters are being issued as part of the mint’s overall program to mark the 75th anniversary of the end of World War II, which will also include a gold coin as well as silver and bronze medals.
+U.S. Mint acting director for corporate communications Todd Martin explained that these quarters are being issued as part of the mint’s overall program to mark the 75th anniversary of the end of World War II.
+This effort will also include a gold coin as well as silver and bronze medals.
 Mr. Martin noted that the period from May 8 to September 2 marks the 75th anniversary of those momentous events, which corresponds to the period in 1945 when the final battles of the war were fought and when the victors reached various agreements relating to Germany, war criminals, reparations and other issues.